nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Postpone a task's date : `snooze`

 Postpones your task's date by a specified number of days.
+Calendar will be reset.

 Format: `snooze INDEX [DAYS]`
 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed list.